tm731531/idempiere-oms/docs/configuration.md

 | Key / Secret  | API authentication credentials             |
 | Description   | Optional text to describe the platform     |

-> ⚠️ Note: Some platforms like Shopee or Facebook require OAuth-based tokens.
-Future versions may support token flow.

 Example:
 <pre>